Kyajo Ri Peak Climbing

 Permits Required for the Kyajo Ri Peak Climbing in Nepal

 Before heading for Kyajo Ri Peak Climbing, climbers need three permits.
-The main one is the Kyajo Ri climbing permit, which is issued by the Nepal Mountaineering Association (NMA).
+The main one is the Kyajo Ri Peak climbing permit, which is issued by the Nepal Mountaineering Association (NMA).
 Since the route lies inside the Everest region, climbers also need the Sagarmatha National Park Permit and the Khumbu Pasang Lhamu Rural Municipality Permit.

 These permits are a normal part of peak climbing in Nepal, and they are usually arranged before the climb starts.
 Most guided Kyajo Ri expeditions include them in the trip, including ours, so climbers don’t have to run around sorting each one on their own.
 It’s a small part of the journey, but one that needs to be taken seriously from the beginning.